Syringa vulgaris: Cultivars

 Most garden plants of S. vulgaris are cultivars, the majority of which do not exceed 4–5 m tall.
 Between 1876 and 1927, the nurseryman Victor Lemoine of Nancy, France, introduced over 153 named cultivars, many of which are considered classics and still in commerce today.
 Lemoine's "French lilacs" extended the limited color range to include deeper, more saturated hues, and many of them are double-flowered "sports", with the stamens replaced by extra petals.

 AGM cultivars

-In the UK the following cultivars of Syringa vulgaris have received the Royal Horticultural Society's Award of Garden Merit:
+The following cultivars of Syringa vulgaris have received the Royal Horticultural Society's Award of Garden Merit: